Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-IPA states that any members that are involved in the preparation, presentation or audits of financial reports in the public sector must comply with the accounting standards issued by the AASB and that the institute offers professional development and training focused on the public sector.
+Any IPA members that are involved in the preparation, presentation or audit of financial reports in the public sector must comply with the accounting standards issued by the AASB and IPA offers professional development and training focused on the public sector.

 Current Status: Sustain